DirtyHairy/r77-firmware-ng-build/README.md

 performance would make building the 1GB+ file tree a pain.

-If you simply want to build the firmware, simply start a container based on the built image and do `make`.
+If you simply want to build the firmware, simply start a container based on the built image, check out the desired branch or tag and do `make`.
 Note that the final build step (creating the SD card image) will fail unless you run the container in privileged mode (`docker run --privileged`).
 However, the `uImage` is created even without privileged mode.